 When receiving treatment you in our electrophysiology labs, you and your heart are our number one concern.
 To protect your heart we use the Carto X-Press electroanatomical navigation system.
 This technology uses saline to prevent your heart’s surface from becoming too hot due to the radio-frequency power.
 It also allows us to deliver treatment deeper into the tissue.

 If you have a heart and vascular issue and your doctor has referred you to us, rest assured that we have the knowledge and expertise to treat you well.
 We’ll work directly with your provider, ensuring that the best treatment plan is created.
-For more information or to get a second opinion, call an SSM Health heart and vascular specialist today.
+For more information call an SSM Health heart and vascular specialist today.